corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deploying/bootstrapping.md

 2. Use the Corda CLI to generate DML files for creating the database tables to use for each of the `crypto`, `config`, and `rbac` components.

-The following command specifies that the `CONFIG`, `RBAC` and `CRYPTO` schema should be used for the corresponding components and generates the files in the directory `/tmp/db`:
+The following command specifies that the `CONFIG`, `RBAC`, and `CRYPTO` schema should be used for the corresponding components and generates the files in the directory `/tmp/db`:

 {{< tabs name="DML">}}
 {{% tab name="Linux" %}}